Flexible Bayesian Quantile Regression in Ordinal Models: Application

-Moving on to the response variable, Table~\ref{Table:DataSummary} shows that more than three-fourth of the sampled individuals ($82.77\%$) either somewhat or strongly agree that homeownership is the best long-term investment.
-So, US public opinion on homeownership remains largely unshaken even after the housing meltdown and the Great Recession.
-Similar conclusion have be obtained using data from the Survey of Consumers collected by the University of Michigan and the National Housing Survey collected by Fannie Mae \citep{Belsky-2013}.
-This is primarily because the financial benefits of homeownership makes owning more lucrative than renting especially in the long run.
-Two related articles that have studied the preference for homeownership vs renting using binary models on survey data are \citet{Bracha-Jamison-2012} and \citet{Drew-Herbert-2013}.
+Moving to the response variable, Table~\ref{Table:DataSummary} shows that more than three-fourths of the sampled individuals ($82.77\%$) somewhat or strongly agree that homeownership is the best long-term investment.
+Therefore, US public opinion on homeownership remains largely unchanged even after the housing meltdown and the Great Recession.
+A similar conclusion has been obtained using data from the Survey of Consumers collected by the University of Michigan and the National Housing Survey collected by Fannie Mae \citep{Belsky-2013}.
+This result is primarily due to the financial benefits of homeownership making owning more lucrative than renting, especially in the long run.
+Two related articles that have studied the preference for homeownership versus renting using binary models on survey data are \citet{Bracha-Jamison-2012} and \citet{Drew-Herbert-2013}.
 Both studies find no fundamental shifts in attitude towards homeownership.